davidkryzaniak/FlightAware-PHP/README.md

 FlightAware-PHP
 ===============

-A simple interface for FlightAwares API implemented in PHP
+A simple interface for FlightAware's API implemented in PHP